ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

     output: "{b}.third.txt"
 ```

-There is an exception to the rule that wildcards are independent:
+There is one exception to the rule that wildcards are independent:
 when you use
 [global wildcard constraints](../reference/wildcard-constraints.md) to
-constrain wildcard matching by wildcard name, the constraints
+limit wildcard matching by wildcard name, the constraints
 apply across all uses of that wildcard name in the Snakefile.
 However, the _values_ of the wildcards remain independent - it's just
 the constraint that is shared.